Likes. Comments. Followers. Ratios.

 Sure, those posts might be great to share with your college buddies or family members, but the average stranger has zero interest in how much fun you had at that party last Friday or what you’re eating for dinner tonight.

 The first step on your way to Insta fame is to identify your focus and stay true to it.

-For example, you should only post pictures of your food if you’re a chef or nutrition specialist.
+For example, you should only post picture of your food if you’re a chef or nutrition specialist.
 Once you know your focus, make sure all your posts relate to that focus and don’t stray away from your central topic.

 Julia Marcum of @chrislovesjulia — a home decoration page — demonstrates this point by making sure all their posts begin with the core reason people follow the account: their home.

 In the occasional post where you’ll see Julia or her family, notice that they aren’t the focus of the pictures.
 Each post still centers around a home decoration aspect while featuring a bit of their personal life only in addition to the account’s main focus.

 In order to really engage your audience, you can’t just log in a couple times per week to get your posts up and then disappear for the rest of the time.

 You should be highly responsive when people comment on your posts or tag you in their pictures.

 It’ll be impossible to respond to every comment once your account grows large enough, but people love to see witty responses from celebrities and larger accounts.

 Right now, you need to communicate especially well with your followers because you’re still in the early stages.